navya-tripathi/derivatives-risk-engine/README.md

 | Dot-com Bust | -15% | +80% | -$640 | Mixed Vega/Delta |
 | Soft Landing | +20% | -30% | +$1,106 | Delta gain + Vega gain |

-The portfolio is short volatility — it profits when markets rise and volatility falls, and loses in crash scenarios where volatility spikes overwhelm the Gamma convexity benefit.
+The portfolio is short volatility, so it profits when markets rise and volatility falls, and loses in crash scenarios where volatility spikes overwhelm the Gamma convexity benefit.

 ---

 ## Limitations & Honest Assessment

 **GBM assumptions:** GBM assumes constant volatility and normally distributed returns.
-Real SPY returns have kurtosis of 11 versus GBM's theoretical 3 — fat tails and volatility clustering are not captured.
+Real SPY returns have kurtosis of 11 versus GBM's theoretical 3, fat tails and volatility clustering are not captured.
 All pricing and hedging results assume the GBM world.

 **Delta-hedging costs:** All hedging simulations assume zero bid-ask spread and no market impact.
 Real hedging costs would increase the negative mean P&L at all rebalancing frequencies.